Toyota GR Corolla: GR Corolla TC

 The GR Corolla TC race car made its debut at the opening round of the 2025 TC America Series at Sonoma Raceway.
 The car retains the 1.6 L 3-cylinder turbo engine, 8-speed Direct Automatic Transmission (DAT) and GR-Four all-wheel drive system that is used in the road going version.
 Upgrades made were Alcon 6-piston front and 2-piston rear brakes, custom MacPherson struts, JRi dual-adjustable shocks, and various aerodynamic improvements.
 Multiple safety improvements were also made with the car now equipped with an FIA-approved roll cage, an OMP fiberglass seat with a six-point harness, and an OMP electronically activated fire extinguishing system.

+GR Corolla RC2

+The GR Corolla RC2 at the 2026 Olympus Rally.

+Development on a rallying version of the GR Corolla began following the 2025 Tokyo Auto Salon.
+Developed in conjunction with Rallysport Services, the GR Corolla RC2 features the same 1.6 L 3-cylinder turbo engine and Sadev 5-speed sequential transmission used in the GR Yaris Rally2.
+Toyota formally announced their commitment to the American Rally Association National Championship on December 19, 2025.
+The car made its debut at the 2026 100 Acre Wood Rally, where it would fail to finish due to mechanical problems and a crash.
+The car scored its first victory at the 2026 Olympus Rally driven by Jari-Matti Latvala.
+Seth Quintero has subsequently taken three victories with the car.